Add GeoGirafe to an existing GeoMapFish project

 - Dockerfile

-To use your new interface, add it to your vars.yaml:
+To use your new interfaces, add them to your vars.yaml:

 interfaces: